DeguzBelarus/docusketch-test/README.md

 ### Notes

-- this project created with React and Redux toolkit libraries;
+- this project is created with React and Redux toolkit libraries;

+- TypeScript is chosen as the main language;

+- the styles for this project are written using SCSS preprocessor;

-- this project configured with webpack
+- this project configured with webpack.